 Women who are pregnant are cautioned against drinking kombucha as well, as the drink contains both alcohol and caffeine in small amounts.

 If drinking kombucha everyday is your thing, there’s no reason to give up the addiction.
 If you do experience any unpleasant side effects after drinking, limit the amount consumed or take a break for a while and see what happens when you reintroduce it to your diet.
-May we suggest another delicious sip?
+Another tip, here's how to know if the kombucha you're purchasing is authentic.
 Or perhaps you may want to make your own and invest in a kombucha making kit now.